Inheritance Tax: Teamworking Arrangements with the IHT Caseworker - Case Conferences

 - Ongoing Risk Assessment - remember that a large difference of opinion over the value of land/property may have only a minimal impact on the value of a minority shareholding.
 Consider recalling the case from the VOA and trying to reach a pragmatic settlement which factors in all the other uncertainties inherent in valuing shares.
 Even if the value offered is felt to be wrong there could be so little tax at stake that a without prejudice agreement may be in order.
 However, where you accept a value on pragmatic grounds that you consider to be lower (but not higher) than market value, the parties should be informed that although the acceptance is made on a without prejudice basis, the value will nevertheless be ‘ascertained’ as the acquisition value for CGT purposes.

-- Joint meetings - if the outcome is likely to be productive for the case as a whole, consider with the IHT caseholder holding a joint meeting with the taxpayer and/or their agent.
+- Joint meetings - if the outcome is likely to be productive for the case as a whole, consider with the IHT caseworker holding a joint meeting with the taxpayer and/or their agent.

 - The use of Information Powers - consider whether delays are being caused by a lack of information.
 If so, decide if it is appropriate to issue an Information Notice.
 This applies to any outstanding information needed to progress the case, whether it be required by the VOA or SAV.
-See Chapter 118 of this manual SVM118000.
+See also chapter at SVM118000.

-Where we have sufficient information on which to base an opinion of value, SAV will remain responsible for making the decision to issue a Notice of Determination (NOD) (s.221 IHTA - see Chapter 118 of this manual SVM118000).
-Before making that decision, the Appeals Team should be consulted; we should discuss our proposed course of action with the IHT caseworker at a case conference; and ensure that we know precisely the amount of tax at stake.
+Where we have sufficient information on which to base an opinion of value, SAV will remain responsible for making the decision to issue a Notice of Determination (NOD) (s.221 IHTA - also chapter at SVM118000).
+Before making that decision, the Litigation and Technical Advice Team should be consulted.
+We should discuss our proposed course of action with the IHT caseworker at a case conference and ensure that we know precisely the amount of tax at stake.
 The IHT caseworker may be asked to draft and issue the NOD but its terms and the timing of its issue must have been approved by SAV.

 The IHT caseworker has overall responsibility for the conduct of the enquiry.
 The purpose of case conferences is to keep him/her informed of SAV’s progress and of any difficulties we encounter.
 They provide a means for exchanging information, which will lead to greater understanding on both sides.